non-profit professional association of fiber optics

 of the copyrighted FOA material is prohibited for

-commercial use, for example:
+commercial use, which includes:

 for any commercial purposes, including